-Microsoft's AI-powered Bing challenges Google Search - ExBulletin
+Microsoft's AI-Powered Bing Challenges Google Search - ExBulletin

 Microsoft is trying to avoid AI pitfalls

 Microsoft is trying to avoid a potentially big AI problem.
-The AI’s answers are billed as suggestions and starting points, not final words, hence the term “co-pilot” rather than pilot.
+AI answers are billed as suggestions and starting points, not final words.
+Therefore, the term “co-pilot” is used rather than pilot.

 For example, if you want to use Microsoft’s new AI tools to fuel your creativity, you should treat the AI’s text as a draft, not the final words you post.
 This technology uses proprietary Bing technology to try to find useful and reliable sources of information and to filter out bad data, including low-value text generated by AI.